The Vegan Scavengers Who Want To Change The World

 .

-One-Third of World Food Production is Being Discarded
+One-third of World Food Production is Being Discarded

-At the top of the regional chart with the most wastage are North America and Oceania with around 300Kg of discarded food a year per person, followed by Europe and Latin America.
+North America and Oceania top the regional chart with the most food wastage, with around 300 kg of discarded food a year per person, followed by Europe and Latin America.

 Some stores put effort into preventing access to poor or homeless people, while others work with charitable organizations to distribute food.

-“Of course, it would be best if stores stopped overstocking,”, writes freegan Katharine Hibbert in The Guardian, “but waste is built into many shops’ business models.
+“Of course, it would be best if stores stopped overstocking,” writes Freegan Katharine Hibbert in The Guardian, “but waste is built into many shops’ business models.

 Some charities do a great job of redistributing surplus food from manufacturers to homeless shelters, but they can’t collect all the food from supermarket bins.